 By the time kids are in kindergarten, 50% already have dental problems.
-Regular dental visits can help catch early signs of cavities
+Regular dental visits can help catch early signs of cavities and stop new cavities from forming.

-How can parents Help?
+How Can You Help?

-Age O-1 year
+Age 0-1 year How can you help?

-If you give your baby a bottle at bedtime, only give water in the bottle -no milk, formula, juice, or sweet drinks.
+If you give your baby a bottle at bedtime, only give water in the bottle - no milk, formula, juice, or sweet drinks.
 Gently wipe your baby's gums with a washcloth until the first tooth arrives - then switch to a soft toothbrush.

-Age 1-2 years
+Age 1-2 years How can you help?